 Readers Question what are the benefits and costs of a tariff on consumers, producers and the government?

-Domestic Producers, who produce the good, will benefit from the introduction of tarrifs.
+Domestic producers, who produce the good, will benefit from the introduction of tariff.
 This is because it makes their domestic production relatively more attractive compared to the imports.
-Agricultural tariffs have benefitted European farmers as they have been protected from cheaper competition..
+Agricultural tariffs have benefited European farmers as they have been protected from cheaper competition.

 However, it is argued that the restriction of competition encourages inefficient firms.
 Therefore, in the long run, domestic firms may not make the necessary improvements that they would have done without tariffs.